RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

 - Evidence Evifilta
   -
+  - Admissibility – A 3 Stage Process
+    - In assessing the admissibility of evidence the Court undertakes a three stage process where each threshold must be met before moving to the next step:
+      - Relevant / Not Relevant ?
+      - If Relevant, are there any Exclusionary Rule that apply ?
+      - If no Exclusionary Rule applies, should the Trial Judge use Discretion to exclude the evidence ?
 - Week 2: Questioning Witnesses – Evidence Act 1995
   - s 26 Court’s control over questioning of witnesses
-  - s29 Manner and form of questioning witnesses and their responses
+  - s 29 Manner and form of questioning witnesses and their responses
   - Browne v Dunn Rule
-  - s38 Unfavourable Witnesses
+  - s 38 Unfavourable Witnesses
-  - s39 Limits on re-examination
+  - s 39 Limits on re-examination
-  - s42 Leading Questions
+  - s 42 Leading Questions
-  - s41 - Improper Questions
+  - s 41 - Improper Questions
-  - s43 Prior Inconsistent Statements of Witnesses
+  - s 43 Prior Inconsistent Statements of Witnesses
 - Week 3: Who can testify
+  - Sections 89, 89A and 20: Inferences from silence  and comments
+  - Dyers v The Queen (2002) 210 CLR 285 [paras 1-23]
+  - Weissensteiner v R [1993] HCA 65
+- Week 4: Relevance
+  - Main EA provisions that deal with Relevance are s 55 & s 56.
+See also s 57 (Provisional Relevance) & s 58 (Inference as to Relevance – relates to relevance of documents etc).
+  - Smith v The Queen (2001)
+  - Papakosmas v The Queen (1999) 196 CLR 297
+  - Evans v The Queen [2007] HCA 59
-  -
+- Week 5: Hearsay
 ## Table of Contents